 How to Choose the Right SSL Certificate for Your Needs

-- Build trust: Visitors are more likely to trust a site with a padlock icon in the browser.
+- Trust and Credibility: Visitors are more likely to trust a website with a secure HTTPS connection, indicated by the padlock icon in the browser.

 SSL certificates come in various types, each designed to meet specific needs.
 Here’s a breakdown of the most common options: